Anita L. Allen is the Vice Provost for Faculty at the University of Pennsylvania and Henry R. Silverman Professor of Law and Professor of Philosophy.

 Allen previously sat on the board of the Hastings Center and on the Executive Committee of the Association for Practical and Professional Ethics.
-In Philadelphia, she serves on the boards of the Maternity Care Coalition and the West Philadelphia Alliance for Children.
+In Philadelphia, she has served on the boards of the Maternity Care Coalition and the West Philadelphia Alliance for Children.
 Dr. Allen also served on the original National Advisory Council for Human Genome Research and its Ethical, Legal, and Social Implications Working Group in the 1990s.
 She is presently on the Board of the Bazelon Center for Mental Health and has written about how American families cope with addiction and mental conditions.
 Allen is on the advisory Board of the journals Ethics and Law, Medicine and Ethics.